gburgyan/go-ctxdep/Readme.md

 type Cache interface {
     Get(ctx context.Context, key string) []any
     SetTTL(ctx context.Context, key string, value []any, ttl time.Duration)
-    Lock(ctx context.Context, key string) func()
 }
 ```

 The expectation is that this interface can wrap whatever caching system you want to use.
-Lock is used to ensure that only one goroutine is generating the value for a key at a time, however the implementation of that is not required -- you can simply return a no-op function or nil and things will function as expected.
-The intent is that this can be used to lock a resource that may be shared between several instances of the process.

-Internally, there is another lock that will ensure that only a single call to the generator function will occur.
+Internally, there is a lock that will ensure that only a single call to the generator function will occur for each instance of a cache.
+This does not handle distributed locking if the cache provider is serializing to a shared resource.
+There is a specialized implementation similar to this cache for Redis that can be found in the related [go-rediscache](https://github.com/gburgyan/go-rediscache) package that offers more robust distributed locking, but specific to Redis.

 ## Cache key generation